ruby-grape/grape/README.md

 class API < Grape::API
   helpers SharedParams

-  desc "Get a sorted collection." params do
+  desc 'Get a sorted collection.' params do
     use :order, order_by:%i(id created_at), default_order_by: :created_at, default_order: :asc
   end